pgsleepy/ultimatexr.io-1/content/guides/picoxr.md

 Navigate to the unzipped folder and select the package.json to install the Pico XR support.

-Follow the instructions on https://developer.pico-interactive.com/document?name=unity to create a developer account and create an app ID for your application.
+Follow [these instructions](https://developer-global.pico-interactive.com/docs/unity/en/13136/create-an-application/) to create a developer account and create an app ID for your application.

 Go to Edit -> Project Settings and enable PicoXR support for both the desktop and Android platforms.